-Eight years ago Leave No Trace Ireland had one service programme, that was membership. to be able to meet this increase in demand of Today it has over eight revenue streams which our growing programme.
-The need to drive the has enabled substantial growth in achieving membership programme to grow unrestricted our strategic goals in recent years.
-In 2022, the funding and to reduce the reliance on restricted corporate management group conducted a grants was also identified. detailed review of all programme services and Fundraising challenges are identified on the costs.
-It highlighted that some programmes Risk Register and monitored by the Corporate and services pricing needed to be updated Management subgroup and the Board. to reflect increased overhead costs and staff costs.
-A review of the company rate card for Office Space As the organisation has continued to grow, programmes and services were updated and published to ensure all costs are covered and sufficient office space to accommodate all contribute to the growth of the organisation staff members is now presenting a challenge.
-The current office does not have enough desk going forward. space.
+Eight years ago Leave No Trace Ireland had one service programme, that was membership.
+Today it has over eight revenue streams which has enabled substantial growth in achieving our strategic goals in recent years.
+In 2022, the corporate management group conducted a detailed review of all programme services and costs.
+It highlighted that some programmes and services pricing needed to be updated to reflect increased overhead costs and staff costs.
+A review of the company rate card for programmes and services were updated and published to ensure all costs are covered and contribute to the growth of the organisation going forward.